 Huck: “I’ll take the canoe and go see, Jim.
 It mightn’t be, you know.”

-The characters that are less educated and less sophisticated usually are shown to be speaking with a much stronger dialect.
+Characters that are less educated and less sophisticated are usually shown to be speaking with a much stronger dialect.
 At certain points you might even need translations.
 Such as:

 poor lass, poor bit of a wench?